12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 Cold, hard analysis and years of experience I believe that the day-to-day risks of things like crime are less in Turkey than in major Western countries, statistically, you’re probably safer in Istanbul than in London or New York.

 Factor in the real but low risk of getting caught up in a terrorist attack it still balances out as pretty much normal.
-And what that means is that now, the masses are staying away, it’s the best time to come.
-The queues are shorter, the tour buses rare, the crowds are gone and the dropping lira even means it’s cheaper.
+And what that means is that now, the masses are staying away, so it’s the best time to come.
+The queues are shorter, the tour buses are rare, the crowds are gone, and the dropping lira makes it even cheaper.

 There are so many ruins and the tour buses only visit a handful, there are incredible places, from the stadium of Magnesia down the road from Ephesus to the hilltop Uzuncaburç above Silifke on the eastern Med coast, that almost no one visits.